hhxsv5/laravel-s/Settings.md

 - `handle_static`: `bool` Whether handle the static resource by LaravelS(Require `Swoole >= 1.7.21`, Handle by Swoole if `Swoole >= 1.9.17`), default `false`, Suggest that Nginx handles the statics and LaravelS handles the dynamics.
 The default path of static resource is `base_path('public')`, you can modify `swoole.document_root` to change it.

-- `inotify_reload.enable`: `bool` Whether enable the `Inotify Reload` to reload all worker processes when your code is modified, depend on [inotify](http://pecl.php.net/package/inotify), use `php --ri inotify` to check whether the available. default `false`, `recommend to enable in development environment only`.
+- `inotify_reload.enable`: `bool` Whether enable the `Inotify Reload` to reload all worker processes when your code is modified, depend on [inotify](http://pecl.php.net/package/inotify), use `php --ri inotify` to check whether the available. default `false`, `recommend to enable in development environment only`, change [Watchers Limit](https://github.com/hhxsv5/laravel-s/blob/master/KnownCompatibleIssues.md#inotify-reached-the-watchers-limit).

 - `inotify_reload.file_types`: `array` The file types which `Inotify` watched, default `['.php']`.